kuiper2000/tropical-dynamics/_sources/Variability/waves1.md

 \frac{d \phi}{dt} & =  -g\overline{\eta} (\frac{\partial u}{\partial x}+\frac{\partial v}{\partial y}) = \frac{Q}{ (1-\Gamma/\Gamma_d)}
 \end{align}
 ```

+where $\phi$ is $g\eta$.
+The last equation of {eq}`shallow_water_3` states that the diabatic heating-induced vertical motion differentiation nearly balances the convergence/divergence of horizontal flow.
+This relation holds for both external (i.e., g is not reduced) and internal modes (i.e., g is reduced).

 :::{note}
 One should notice that $ w_0$ in {eq}`shallow_water_2` is not necessarily 0.
 To ensure non-normal flow at the lower boundary of the domain.